manatlan/wuy/wiki/api_js.md

 ---
 #### wuy.--method--( arg1, arg2, ... ) -> Promise
-Call the serverside rpc method defined in your wuy.Window ou wuy.Server.
+Call the serverside rpc method defined in your wuy.Window or wuy.Server.
 Otherwise, it rejects with the error.

 ---
 #### event 'init'